FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/02/2_Task1.md

     ![FortiEMSlicense](../images/windowsserver-06.jpg)

-7. Login to https://support.fortinet.com, register asset >>
+7. Login to https://support.fortinet.com, register asset with the hardware ID.
+Download the license document.

     1. Paste the registration code from the license document, click Next
     2. Paste the Hardware ID from the EMS >> register